Class

 The destination account or the destination assets.

-View Source lib/minimal/horizon/server.d.ts, line 303
+View Source lib/horizon/server.js, line 576

 New StrictSendPathCallBuilder object configured with the current Horizon server configuration.

-# submitAsyncTransaction(transaction, optsopt) → {Promise}
+# async submitAsyncTransaction(transaction, optsopt) → {Promise}

 Submits an asynchronous transaction to the network.
 Unlike the synchronous version, which blocks and waits for the transaction to be ingested in Horizon, this endpoint relays the response from core directly back to the user.